Cost of Goods Sold (COGS) Calculation with Stateset API

 try {

-const status = await client.system.healthCheck();
+const health = await client.system.healthCheck();

 } catch (error) {